 This autumn, people up and down the UK will come together to raise money for a world without dementia.
-Jodie Bull, our live-in care manager for the East Region, has seen first-hand how the right support can help people with Alzheimer’s and their families.
+Jodie Bull, Helping Hands Live-in Care Manager for the East Region, has seen first-hand how the right support can help people with Alzheimer’s and their families.
 She is proud to be taking part in the Chelmsford Memory Walk, and is keen for people to join her.

 Bringing people together

 Seeing how dementia can affect a family has been one of the reasons why Jodie decided to get involved in the Memory Walk.
 She hopes to raise £150, and is looking forward to contributing towards helping those affected by the condition.

 “The customers and their families are so inspiring to me,” Jodie says.
 “There’s a choice of either a 1.5km or 6km walk and I’d love some of them to join me as well, the more the merrier!”

 Jodie is also full of praise for the hard work that The Alzheimer’s Society does.
 She hopes that the £150 she aims to raise will further fund research into Alzheimer’s and help the Society to carry on supporting those affected and those close to them.

 Jodie’s inspiration also comes from her own personal experiences.
 Her grandparents both lived with dementia, something which has stayed with her and given her such a strong understanding of the impact dementia can have on a family.